Technigo/project-library/instructions.md

 ## Navigating this repository

+DONE!
 We have provided a starter kit for your project in the GitHub repo.
 It includes an HTML file, a CSS file, and a JS file.
 Don't forget to connect the files.

 ### index.html